sjentsch/lsjDocs/lsj/Ch03_jamoviIntro_1.rst

    `https://www.jamovi.org <https://www.jamovi.org>`__

-At the top of the page, under the heading “Download”, you’ll see separate links for Windows users, Mac users, and Linux users.
+At the top of the page, under the heading `“Download”
+<https://www.jamovi.org/download.html>`__, you’ll see separate links for
+Windows users, Mac users, and Linux users.
 If you follow the relevant link you’ll see that the online instructions are pretty self-explanatory.\ [#]_

 Starting up jamovi
 ~~~~~~~~~~~~~~~~~~